koajs/koa/Readme.md

 ```

   To use Koa you must be running __node 0.11.9__ or higher for generator support, and must run node(1)
-  with the `--harmony` flag.
+  with the `--harmony_generators` flag.
 If you don't like typing this, add an alias to your shell profile:

 ```
-alias node='node --harmony'
+alias node='node --harmony_generators'
 ```

 ## Community